Will India's monetization program ever work? | DW | 06.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The government has announced a very ambitious plan of monetizing infrastructure assets worth $81 billion.
-Experts believe that it is a good idea but execution looks challenging.
-The timing isn't perfect either.
+Experts believe that it is a good idea, but the execution looks challenging.
+The timing isn't perfect, either.

 The Indian government feels there's more money to be made from the nation's ports and other transport hubs